Institution: Definition

 An informal institution tends to have socially shared rules, which are unwritten and yet are often known by all inhabitants of a certain country, as such they are often referred to as being an inherent part of the culture of a given country.
 Informal practices are often referred to as "cultural", for example clientelism or corruption is sometimes stated as a part of the political culture in a certain place, but an informal institution itself is not cultural, it may be shaped by culture or behaviour of a given political landscape, but they should be looked at in the same way as formal institutions to understand their role in a given country.
 The relationship between formal and informal institutions is often closely aligned and informal institutions step in to prop up inefficient institutions.
 However, because they do not have a centre, which directs and coordinates their actions, changing informal institutions is a slow and lengthy process.

 According to Geoffrey M. Hodgson, it is misleading to say that an institution is a form of behavior.
 Instead, Hodgson states that institutions are "integrated systems of rules that structure social interactions."

+Beyond defining the term "institutions" itself, prominent economists and international organizations have defined distinctions between "good" and "bad" (or strong and weak) institutions.
+According to Daron Acemoglu, "good institutions have three key characteristics: enforcement of property rights... constraints on the actions of elites... and equal opportunity for broad segments of society," broadly corresponding to free market economies and neoliberal governments.
+This normative definition is consistent with the World Bank's definition of "market-supporting institutions," which includes rules that "enforce property rights and contracts" and "manage competition in markets."
+The Worldwide Governance Indicators (WGI), introduced by the World Bank in 1999, measures these dimensions of good institutions and broadens the concept to governance: "the institutions by which authority is exercise."
+The bank's seminal report concludes, "There is a strong causal relationship from good governance to better development outcomes."

+Conversely, political scientists Levitsky and Murillo define weak institutions as "rules [that] are frequently violated or changed," for example, labor regulation in Latin America or party systems in Argentina and Peru.
+Consistent with their definition, Latin American countries' WGI scores were below the global median, compared to top-ranking countries like Denmark and UK.